romanh01/Recipeasy/README.md

                   Form used to Log User in.

 	-myaccount_profile.php
-                    After User Logs in - this page open after choosing My Account, an option to Log out is displayed.
+                    After User Logs in - this page opens after choosing My Account, an option to Log out is displayed.

 	-myaccount_signup.php
                     Link to this option appears below Login Form.